ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

    - 'hkdf' and 'cred_fmt'.

-   - 'sign_enc_alg', 'sign_alg', and 'sign_params', only in case the configuration parameter 'group_mode' in the group-configuration resource has value "true" (0xf5), i.e., the OSCORE group uses the group mode of Group OSCORE.
+   - 'sign_enc_alg', 'sign_alg', and 'sign_params', only in case the configuration parameter 'group_mode' in the group-configuration resource has value `true` (0xf5), i.e., the OSCORE group uses the group mode of Group OSCORE.

       Editor's note: as per the text above, the referred version of {{I-D.ietf-ace-key-groupcomm-oscore}} still uses 'sign_enc_alg' as parameter name.
 The next version of {{I-D.ietf-ace-key-groupcomm-oscore}} will be updated in order to use 'gp_enc_alg' instead, as already done for this document and consistently with the naming used in the latest version of {{I-D.ietf-core-oscore-groupcomm}}.

-   - 'alg', 'ecdh_alg', and 'ecdh_params', only in case the configuration parameter 'pairwise_mode' in the group-configuration resource has value "true" (0xf5), i.e., the OSCORE group uses the pairwise mode of Group OSCORE.
+   - 'alg', 'ecdh_alg', and 'ecdh_params', only in case the configuration parameter 'pairwise_mode' in the group-configuration resource has value `true` (0xf5), i.e., the OSCORE group uses the pairwise mode of Group OSCORE.

-   - 'det_hash_alg' defined in {{Section 4 of I-D.amsuess-core-cachable-oscore}}, only in case the configuration parameter 'det_req' is present with value "true" (0xf5), and specifying the Hash Algorithm used in the OSCORE group when producing deterministic requests, as defined in {{I-D.amsuess-core-cachable-oscore}}.
+   - 'det_hash_alg' defined in {{Section 4 of I-D.amsuess-core-cachable-oscore}}, only in case the configuration parameter 'det_req' is present with value `true` (0xf5), and specifying the Hash Algorithm used in the OSCORE group when producing deterministic requests, as defined in {{I-D.amsuess-core-cachable-oscore}}.

 Alternatively, group members can obtain the information above by accessing the group-membership resource associated with the OSCORE group (see {{Section 9.1 of I-D.ietf-ace-key-groupcomm-oscore}}), optionally by subscribing for updates to such a resource, e.g., by using CoAP Observe {{RFC7641}}.

 When receiving such information, each group member uses it to update the corresponding parameters in the Group OSCORE Security Context of the group in question (see {{Section 2 of I-D.ietf-core-oscore-groupcomm}}.
-If any of 'sign_enc_alg', 'sign_alg', 'alg', and 'ecdh_alg' has as value the CBOR simple value "null" (0xf6), then the corresponding parameter in the Group OSCORE Security Context becomes unset if it is not already.
+If any of 'sign_enc_alg', 'sign_alg', 'alg', and 'ecdh_alg' has as value the CBOR simple value `null` (0xf6), then the corresponding parameter in the Group OSCORE Security Context becomes unset if it is not already.
 According to the new parameter values, each group member derives new Sender/Recipient Keys, a new Common IV, and new Pairwise Keys.
 When doing so, a group member MUST NOT reset the Sender Sequence Number in its Sender Context or reset the Replay Window in its Recipient Contexts.

 Editor's note: as per the text above, the referred version of {{I-D.ietf-ace-key-groupcomm-oscore}} still uses 'sign_enc_alg' as parameter name.
 The next version of {{I-D.ietf-ace-key-groupcomm-oscore}} will be updated in order to use 'gp_enc_alg' instead, as already done for this document and consistently with the naming used in the latest version of {{I-D.ietf-core-oscore-groupcomm}}.

 The following holds when the value of specific parameters is updated.

-* If the value of the status parameter 'active' is changed from "true" (0xf5) to "false" (0xf4):
+* If the value of the status parameter 'active' is changed from `true` (0xf5) to `false` (0xf4):

-   - The Group Manager MUST stop accepting requests for new individual keying material from current group members (see {{Section 9.2 of I-D.ietf-ace-key-groupcomm-oscore}}), until the status parameter 'active' is changed back to "true" (0xf5).
+   - The Group Manager MUST stop accepting requests for new individual keying material from current group members (see {{Section 9.2 of I-D.ietf-ace-key-groupcomm-oscore}}), until the status parameter 'active' is changed back to `true` (0xf5).
 Until then, the Group Manager MUST respond to a Key Renewal Request with a 5.03 (Service Unavailable) response, as defined in {{Section 9.2 of I-D.ietf-ace-key-groupcomm-oscore}}.

-   - The Group Manager MUST stop accepting updated authentication credentials uploaded by current group members (see {{Section 9.4 of I-D.ietf-ace-key-groupcomm-oscore}}), until the status parameter 'active' is changed back to "true" (0xf5).
+   - The Group Manager MUST stop accepting updated authentication credentials uploaded by current group members (see {{Section 9.4 of I-D.ietf-ace-key-groupcomm-oscore}}), until the status parameter 'active' is changed back to `true` (0xf5).
 Until then, the Group Manager MUST respond to an Authentication Credential Update Request with a 5.03 (Service Unavailable) response, as defined in {{Section 9.4 of I-D.ietf-ace-key-groupcomm-oscore}}.

-* Every group member, upon learning that the OSCORE group has been deactivated (i.e., 'active' has value "false" (0xf4)), SHOULD stop communicating in the group.
+* Every group member, upon learning that the OSCORE group has been deactivated (i.e., 'active' has value `false` (0xf4)), SHOULD stop communicating in the group.

-   Every group member, upon learning that the OSCORE group has been reactivated (i.e., 'active' has value "true" (0xf5) again), can resume communicating in the group.
+   Every group member, upon learning that the OSCORE group has been reactivated (i.e., 'active' has value `true` (0xf5) again), can resume communicating in the group.

 * If the value of 'gp_enc_alg' and/or 'alg' is changed, the Group Manager determines the new maximum size NEW_MAX_SIZE that can be used for the OSCORE Sender IDs of the group members, based on the size of the AEAD nonce of such algorithms (see {{Section 2.2 of I-D.ietf-core-oscore-groupcomm}}).
 In case NEW_MAX_SIZE is strictly smaller than the old, maximum size of the OSCORE Sender IDs used in the OSCORE group, the Group Manager MUST proceed as follows.